How Are You Paying for Black Friday This Year?

 Consider Alternative Payment Options

 With larger financial commitments, you may want to consider alternate options for purchases.
 Remember that paying something off in full means no monthly bills and avoiding interest charges which would make the initial purchase price higher by the time you paid it off.
-On the other hand, by using a large sum of money at one time, it may take some time to then replenish your account.
 Don’t leave yourself short on an emergency fund or with an empty bank account.
 If you simply aren’t able to do your holiday shopping on cash budget, consider these options:

-If you can’t afford to pay for an item (or multiple items) outright, you may want to consider a layaway option.
-Some retailers offer a free layaway option during the holiday season.
+If you can’t afford to pay for a purchase outright, you may want to consider a layaway option.
+Some retailers offer a layaway option during the holiday season.
 Before choosing this method make sure there are no fees or interest rates applied.
-If there is, weigh them against how much it would be in interest to put the purchase on your credit card.
+If there are, weigh them against the interest rate of your credit card.

 This comes with the massive caveat that paying for holiday gifts with a credit card is only helpful if you can pay off the balance in full by the end of the month.
 Or, alternatively, if you know you can afford the interest and manage the hit your credit score will take for carrying a balance.
 While certainly not the ideal way to pay for your holiday gifts, a credit card could provide some folks with a fairly reasonable alternative in a pinch.

-Which ever plan you pick, make sure it is a manageable financial option.
-Experiment with your budget and make sure that you will be able to afford any payments on top of your usual monthly expenses.
+Whichever plan you pick, make sure it is a manageable financial option.
+Experiment with your budget.
+Make sure that you will be able to afford any payments on top of your usual monthly expenses.
 If it is too tight for comfort, forget about buying it!
 There will be other sales and you can think of more affordable ways to gift your loved ones!
+If you create your holiday budget and notice that your living on a “very tight budget,” then you might want to speak to a debt attorney or financial advisor to help you better manage your money.
+Consider speaking with an attorney at Tayne Law Group, P.C. to guide you in the right direction.